dotnet/core/samples/RaspberryPiInstructions.md

 You can build an application for ARM either on an ARM device or on your X64 machine.
 Both options are documented below.

-We recommend that you use .NET Core 3 for Raspberry Pi development.
-There are significant improvements in .NET Core 3 that make the experience much better.
+This document is written for .NET Core 3, but can be adapted to work for .NET Core 2.1 or 2.2.

 Note: .NET Core supports Raspberry Pi 2 and Pi 3.
-We recommend the Pi 3.
+We recommend using the Raspberry Pi 3.

 ## Run with Docker

-You can run [sample .NET Core Docker apps](https://github.com/dotnet/dotnet-docker/blob/master/samples/README.md) if you have Docker installed.
+You can run [.NET Core sample apps](https://github.com/dotnet/dotnet-docker/blob/master/samples/dotnetapp/dotnet-docker-arm32.md) and [ASP.NET Core sample apps](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/aspnetcore-docker-arm32.md) with Docker.

 You can also run the .NET Core SDK with a simple command: